KDE/documentation-develop-kde-org/content/docs/packaging/android/packaging_applications/_index.md

 See the documentation of the [apksigner's project settings](https://invent.kde.org/sysadmin/ci-utilities/-/tree/master/signing?ref_type=heads#apksigner) for details.

-When we now run a CI/CD pipeline for Kongress on the `release/24.02` branch then the three `craft_android_*` jobs will create signed APKs which you can install on your device without having the sign them yourself.
+When we now run a CI/CD pipeline for Kongress on the `release/24.02` branch then the three `craft_android_*` jobs will create signed APKs which you can install on your device without having to sign them yourself.

 {{< alert title="Note" color="info" >}}
-Only so called mainline branches can be cleared for signing.
+Only mainline branches can be cleared for signing.
 Mainline branches are the `master` branch and release branches like `release/24.02`.
 APKs created on work branches and forks are never signed.
 {{< /alert >}}

 ## Publishing the application on F-Droid

-Now that we have signed APKs created for the latest release branch of Kongress we want to publish them in our F-Droid repository to make it more easy to install and update Kongress.
+Now that we have signed APKs created for the latest release branch of Kongress we want to publish them in our F-Droid repository to make it easier to install and update Kongress.
 But before we do this we download the APK, install it on our device and perform a more or less thorough test to ensure that the APK works.